LISTEN TO THIS ARTICLE:

 4. Know What to do in an Emergency

 If you suspect that your child has consumed a marijuana-containing edible, call Poison Control right away even if symptoms are not present.
 Signs of toxicity may not occur right after ingestion.
 Peak effect is typically 30 minutes to 3 hours after depending on the amount consumed.
 The response can even be delayed as long as 8 hours due to differences in weight, gender, and metabolism.
 Moreover, the edible form of THC does not digest as fast as when it is inhaled.
 You can either use the webPOISONCONTROL online tool or call Poison Control at 1-800-222-1222.
-All of the information you share is kept confidential.
+All of the information you share stays confidential.
 The service is free and available 24 hours a day.

 Holding Sellers Accountable